Photography is about a lot of little things coming together to make a great image.

 Go Beyond The Kit Lens

 It’s not just a good camera that will help you to create beautiful images of food.
-The lens you use will have a bigger impact on the quality of the image and will control your ability to use stylistic choices like a blurry background.
+The lens you use will have a bigger impact on the quality of the image.
+Which will control your ability to use stylistic choices like a blurry background.

 The best camera for food photography will have the ability to interchange lenses.